cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Examples whose given label is estimated to be potentially incorrect (e.g. due to annotation error) are flagged as having label issues.
 Datalab estimates which examples appear mislabeled as well as a numeric label quality score for each, which quantifies the likelihood that an example is correctly labeled.

-For now, Datalab can only detect label issues in a multi-class classification dataset.
+For now, Datalab can only detect label issues in multi-class classification datasets, regression datasets, and multi-label classification datasets.
-The cleanlab library has alternative methods you can us to detect label issues in other types of datasets (multi-label, multi-annotator, token classification, etc.).
+The cleanlab library has alternative methods you can us to detect label issues in other types of datasets (multi-annotator, token classification, etc.).

 Label issues are calculated based on provided `pred_probs` from a trained model.
 If you do not provide this argument, but you do provide `features`, then a K Nearest Neighbor model will be fit to produce `pred_probs` based on your `features`.
 Otherwise if neither `pred_probs` nor `features` is provided, then this type of issue will not be considered.
 For the most accurate results, provide out-of-sample `pred_probs` which can be obtained for a dataset via `cross-validation <https://docs.cleanlab.ai/stable/tutorials/pred_probs_cross_val.html>`_.